 Opportunities for Families

-Outside of formalized programs, we have scavenger hunts available for ages 3 – 12, and we have a participatory art craft available for people of all ages to reflect on the artworks on view.
-In the summer, Night at the Museum offers another casual opportunity to experience the museum as a family and all that central Virginia has to offer in the way of music, food and libations.
+Ordinarily, our interactive area includes a participatory art project available for people of all ages to reflect on the artworks on view, a touch station and related videos.
+During the summer, Night at the Museum offers another casual opportunity to experience the museum as a family and all that central Virginia has to offer in the way of music, food and libations.

-Please see our calendar to learn about upcoming programs.
+To keep everyone safe, most of our programs have become virtual.
+Please see our calendar to learn about upcoming virtual programs.

 Intergenerational Classes and Workshops